timescale/docs/cloud/high-availability.md

 upgrading a major version of PostgreSQL.
 If Timescale Cloud has to apply a critical update, like a security patch, it is only applied during the set Maintenance Window.
-However, these situations are rare or triggered by the user manually.
+However, these situations are rare or triggered manually by the user.
 See the [Maintenance][maintenance] section in the docs to learn more about how maintenance is handled.

 Adding replicas to your service can help reduce the downtime during a